Entry and exit

-If you ride a scooter, motorbike or quad bike, whether as a driver or passenger, always wear a helmet.
+Always wear a helmet if you ride a scooter, motorbike or quad bike, whether as a driver or passenger.
 Failure to do so is illegal and may also invalidate your travel insurance if you're involved in an accident.

-Only use licensed taxis and always ensure that the meter is used.
+Only use licensed taxis and always ensure the meter is used.

 Ferry and large catamaran-type vessels carry the bulk of visitors to the Greek islands.
-During tourist season, from May to October, travellers should be prepared for high temperatures and crowding at popular seaports.
+During tourist season, from May to October, be prepared for high temperatures and crowding at popular seaports.

-Travellers with mobility issues should be aware that they are expected to board and disembark vessels rapidly with only one or two brief announcements made prior to departure.
-In most situations, passengers are required to ascend and descend stairs while carrying their luggage.
-Assistance with luggage is usually unavailable unless a private cabin has been booked in advance.
+If you have mobility issues you'll need to get on and off ferries rapidly.
+Usually only one or two brief announcements are made before arrival or departure.
+In most situations you'll need to go up and down stairs while carrying your luggage.
+Assistance with luggage is usually unavailable unless you have booked a private cabin in advance.

-On some Greek islands, such as Santorini, cruise ship passengers are transferred to and from shore by smaller boats (tenders).
-Passengers embarking and disembarking from tenders may have difficulty ascending and descending stairs.
-Passengers who haven't made advance arrangements to be collected at port by a coach or taxi may find it difficult to obtain transport to island towns and other points of interest.
+On some Greek islands, such as Santorini, cruise ship passengers can be transferred to and from shore by smaller boats (tenders).
+Passengers using tenders may have difficulty getting up and down stairs.
+If you haven't made advance arrangements to be collected at port by a coach or taxi, you may find it difficult to get transport.

 Ensure your travel insurance policy covers any existing health condition as well as your planned activities, including travel on ferry and cruise ships.

-Australian-flagged vessels, such as sailboats or yachts, which sail in Mediterranean waters may be subject to various Greek/EU taxes and duties.
+Australian-flagged sailboats or yachts which sail in the Mediterranean may be subject to Greek and EU taxes and duties.
 Seek advice from the Hellenic Coast Guard or the nearest

 Embassy or Consulate of Greece prior to travel.